simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 ### Regularly Reviewing and Updating Compliance

 Regularly reviewing and updating compliance is crucial for [non-EU businesses](https://lawpath.com.au/blog/gdpr-compliance-2023) to ensure ongoing adherence to the requirements of the GDPR.
 By regularly reviewing their compliance measures, businesses can identify any gaps or areas for improvement and take appropriate action to address them.
 This helps to minimize the risk of non-compliance and potential penalties.
-Additionally, staying up-to-date with any changes or updates to the GDPR is essential to ensure that businesses are aware of any new obligations or requirements that may affect their operations.
+Also, staying up-to-date with any changes or updates to the GDPR is essential to ensure that businesses are aware of any new obligations or requirements that may affect their operations.

 Challenges and Best Practices for Non-EU Businesses
 ---------------------------------------------------